Basement Remodeling:

 According to the Barton website, manufacturer requirements and building codes specify the space required around” heating and air conditioning system components” so that these are always accessible for “inspections, repairs, or replacements.”

-According to sheldonsservice.com, the floor plan should include a utility room with openings that allow removal and installation of replacement systems.
+According to sheldonsservice.com, the floor plan should include a utility room with openings that allow the removal and installation of replacement systems.

 And here’s a tip from Cantor: Unlike conventional forced-air heating systems, ductless mini-splits save space and cut costs by eliminating most of the ducting.